-To provide a reliable, uniformly implemented budgetary basis, the inspector shall charge inspection hours in the Human Resources Management System (HRMS).
-For routine inspections, the inspector shall designate the hours for the license docket number only to the program-specific IP (e.g., IP 87121, 87122, 87123, 87124, 87125, 87126, 87127, 87129, 87130, 87131, 87132, 87133, and 87134 [See paragraph 10.01.c.3 for Occupational Safety and Health Administration (OSHA) Interface activities]) within the TAC Codes for inspection activities and enforcement activities.
-There are separate TAC Codes for reactive inspections, routine inspections, special inspections, and allegation follow up.
-Telephonic contacts are not inspections.
-Since the TAC Codes and program activity (PA) Codes change occasionally, please check with your T&A coordinator for the current PA and TAC Codes.
-Any suggested changes to the Codes should be coordinated with FSME to ensure consistency.

 Pre-inspection activities.
 The goal of inspection preparation is to ensure that the inspector is sufficiently familiar with the types of uses and the generic requirements applicable to the licensed program.
 The effort expended on inspection preparation should be based upon the complexity and scope of licensed activities and on the experience level of the individual inspector.
 The extent to which an inspector prepares for routine inspections should be based on discussions with the supervisor.